-As of right now, District 39 has two emergency shelters for asylum seekers.
+District 39 currently has two emergency shelters serving asylum seekers.
 We have heard from dozens of concerned community members asking how they can help our newest neighbors, so here are the best ways to help right here in our neighborhood.

-- We also know Mutual Aid Groups in our district, specifically Gowanus Mutual Aid, are working to provide warm clothes and other direct assistance to asylum seekers.
+- We also know Mutual Aid Groups in our district, specifically Gowanus Mutual Aid (GMA), are working to provide warm clothes and other direct assistance to asylum seekers.
 Your donation will help support the direct work of neighbors helping neighbors.

 - Our office is also working with Mixteca – a City-contracted asylum seeker navigation center satellite site working to provide mental health services, immigrant rights services, and ESOL classes.
 Learn more and support their work in helping asylum seekers in our community.